clipperhouse/Split.net/README.md

 ### Performance

 This package exists to save allocations on the hot path, if you are using something like `strings.Split` from the standard library.
-Benchmarks:
+Benchmarks on ~100K of text:

 ```
 | Method            | Mean      | Error    | StdDev   | Throughput | Gen0    | Gen1   | Gen2   | Allocated |